 - Company Town: Coalwood.

-- Composite Character: October Sky merged Sherman Siers and Jimmy O'Dell into one character called Sherman O'Dell, while the book kept them separate.
+- Composite Character: The film merges Sherman Siers and Jimmy O'Dell Carroll into one character named Sherman O'Dell, while the book keeps them separate.

-- Dogged Nice Guy: Homer is this to Dorothy Plunk, who ends up dating his brother.
+- Dogged Nice Guy: Homer is this to Dorothy, who ends up dating several other guys, including the captain of the football team and his brother.